monimoyd/word_embedding_assignment/README.md

 # word_embedding_assignment
 Word Embedding Assignment

-In this assignment , I have to
+In this assignment , we have to
 * Download the IMDB dataset
 * Tokenize the records and create train and validation datasets
 * Download the Glove pretrained Word Embedding